somacdivad/easy-ga-reporting/README.md

 EasyGAR takes the pain out of using the Google API Python Client and automatically converts API responses to pandas `DataFrame` objects.
 It comes with support for several metrics and dimensions (including simple metric arithemtic!), and even handles pagination for you!

-> **NOTE:** EasyGAR is still under construction.
+> **Note:** EasyGAR is still under construction.
 It doesn't even have an alpha release yet!
 If you find a bug, please open an issue.
 If you would like to contribute, please see our [guidelines for contributing](https://github.com/somacdivad/easy-ga-reporting/blob/master/CONTRIBUTING.md).

 ## Table of Contents